“My brain is like a web browser with too many tabs open, often when I'm trying to fall asleep.”

 I'm Roxana Inès Gray Saidi and I live in the West Village.
-Prior to moving to this little slice of heaven, I lived in LA for a long time.
-I am the founder of the creative agency, Rx Social, and I also have a travel and food site, Rx Sojourn.
-The two are kind of like sisters; one is very precocious and Type A, and the other is a bon vivant, wanderlust type, but both are extremely passionate and fun.
+I’m the founder of a creative agency, Rx Social, and I also have a travel and food site, Rx Sojourn.
+The two are kind of like sisters.
+One is precocious and Type A; the other is a bon vivant, wanderlust type.
+However, both are keenly passionate and fun.

-I'm actually routine averse.
-I’ve lived in quite a few countries that don’t view bedtime, wake-up time, breakfast time, etc. as seriously as Americans do.
-Sometimes my day is sprinting from meeting to photoshoot to three more meetings to drinks, and other days (regretfully far fewer) I stay in my apartment in cashmere sweatpants contentedly creating as much as I can.
+I'm actually averse to routine, which I think stems from living in a few countries that don’t view bedtime, wake-up time, breakfast time, etc. as seriously as Americans do.
+Sometimes my day is sprinting from meeting to photoshoot to three more meetings to drinks, and other days (regretfully far fewer) I can hole up in my apartment in cashmere sweatpants.

 In bedrooms with blackout shades and soundproof glass.
 And crisp, clean, scented sheets.
 (S/o to Casa de Uco in Mendoza, Argentina for really nailing this one.)